Jeffrey Katzenberg: Personal life

 Katzenberg married Marilyn Siegel, a kindergarten teacher, in 1975.
-They have twin children, Laura and David, born in 1983.
-David is a television producer and director.
+They have twin children, born in 1983.

 Katzenberg and his wife have been highly active in charitable causes.
 They donated the multimillion-dollar Katzenberg Center to Boston University's College of General Studies, citing that the school gave their two children the "love of education".
 They also donated the Marilyn and Jeffrey Katzenberg Center for Animation at the University of Southern California.

 Katzenberg sits on the board of directors of multiple organizations, including the Motion Picture & Television Fund, Geffen Playhouse, Cedars-Sinai Medical Center, AIDS Project Los Angeles, The Michael J. Fox Foundation, California Institute of the Arts, Simon Wiesenthal Center, and the USC School of Cinematic Arts.
 In 2008, Katzenberg founded the DreamWorks Animation Academy in partnership with Inner-City Arts, a Los Angeles-based art education nonprofit organization, to provide inner-city students with instruction in digital media production.

 In January 2025, Katzenberg and his wife donated $5 million to the Motion Picture & Television Fund for relief efforts regarding the Southern California wildfires.

 Katzenberg had an estimated worth of $900 million in 2016.